-Our Executive compensation objectives are:
+Our Executive compensation objectives are to ensure that compensation:

+- · Reflects performance

-- To ensure that compensation reflects performance and is fair and reasonable - Sufficient to attract and retain qualified and experienced Executives
+- · Is fair and reasonable

+- · Is sufficient to attract and retain qualified and experienced Executives

 We seek to understand and define our target base salaries, target total cash, and target total compensation package compared to a peer group of similar companies in the mining industry.
 We also consider the actual total cash and actual total compensation of the peer group.